-The Board and the Sustainability Department are assisted by several internal functions involved in environmental sustainability, including Procurement, Operations, and Human Resources.
+The Board and the Sustainability Department are assisted by several internal functions involved in environmental sustainability including, among the others, Procurement, Operations, and Design.

 The Environmental Policy is shared with and made available to the entire workforce, so as to provide a common framework throughout the Group.
 Golden Goose is also committed to sharing the Policy's values and principles with external stakeholders, engaging them in its culture of environmental sustainability.
-In light of this Policy, the Group interacts with its different stakeholders as follows.